 Battle for India’s retail market: Who will rescue traditional stores from online retailers?

-Authored by Dr. Shelja Jose Kuruvilla and Satyashri Mohanty
+Dr. Shelja Jose Kuruvilla and Satyashri Mohanty

 After intense lobbying by groups representing millions of India’s small traders and shopkeepers who say their businesses have been threatened by online retailers, the government has put in place a wide array of regulations to stem the tide of e-commerce in the country.
 These new policies1 restrict sale of products via companies in which e-commerce firms have an equity interest, disallow giants such as Amazon.com Inc and Walmart-owned Flipkart from pressuring sellers to sell exclusively on their platforms.
 These policies also demand that companies store data locally and put a cap on prices of selected item.
 These steps, however, are unlikely to slow online retailing in the country.
 On the contrary, as compared to physical store retailers, growth of online retailers is likely to continue at the same rapid pace.
 Their source of competitive advantage is a devastating combination of inherent strengths and a unique business model.

 Advantage of accessibility (reach)

 Over half a billion people are using the Internet in India.
 Most are doing so using smart phones2 .Riding the wave of this expanding Internet infrastructure and increasing smartphone penetration, online retailers have conquered new frontiers especially in Tier 2 and 3 cities where consumers have little access to major brands.